 Have a purpose

-In episode 1 of the podcast Hypefury presents with LifeMathMoney the theme of having a purpose for your social media usage comes through strongly.
+In episode 1 of the podcast Hypefury presents with LifeMathMoney, the theme of having a purpose for your social media usage comes through strongly.
 You learn why it is important to attach purpose and meaning to what you share and consume online.
 LifeMathMoney’s purpose is to help people live meaningful lives, to help young guys find the direction they are so lacking today.
 Every time he logs on or shares a post he’s able to have a positive impact and change someone’s life for the better.

 Having a purpose for your social media will keep your consumption in check and help you stay productive.
 By refusing to scroll aimlessly through the timeline you’ll keep yourself from wasting away your time.
-Purpose could mean any number of things to you but having one clearly defined in your mind will change the way you post, consume, and engage with content.
+The purpose could mean any number of things to you but having one clearly defined in your mind will change the way you post, consume, and engage with content.
 It’ll also help you conserve your energy for more important things during the day.

 If you need a hand building an impactful and purposeful social media presence then check out Hypefury presents for all the help you’ll ever need.